Jaouad Syoud

 Jaouad Syoud (born 17 September 1999) is an Algerian swimmer.
-He is a two-time gold medalist at the African Games.
+He is a six-time gold medalist at the African Games.

 Career

 He competed in the men's 200 metre individual medley event at the 2018 FINA World Swimming Championships (25 m) held in Hangzhou, China.

 He also represented Algeria at the 2019 World Aquatics Championships in Gwangju, South Korea in the 200 metre individual medley and 400 metre individual medley events.

 He also competed in swimming at the 2019 African Games held in Morocco.
 He won two gold medals and two bronze medals.

 He represented Algeria at the 2022 Mediterranean Games held in Oran, Algeria.
 In total, he won one gold, one silver and one bronze medal.